Description of the structure of DG--algebras via characters on a groupoid: Examples of graded derivations and their description in terms of characters

-It is clear that $\chi^{a}$ is trivial on loops. \begin{theorem} Map $\chi^{a}$ sets the inner derivations for $a \in \pm G$ by formula
+Clearly $\chi^{a}$ is trivial on endomorphisms. \begin{proposition} The map $\chi^{a}$ defines an inner derivations for $a \in \pm G$ by the formula

-\end{theorem} \begin{proof} Let's check that $d_{a}$ a truly graded derivation (that is, satisfies the graded Leibniz rule):
+\end{proposition} \begin{proof} Let's check that $d_{a}$ is a graded derivation (that is, satisfies the graded Leibniz rule):

-$\chi^{a}$ - t's a character.
-Let's check that it really sets the necessary derivation.
-Due to linearity, it is enough to check the statement on the element $g \in \pm G$.
+Let's check that it really satisfies the formula \eqref{InnForm}.
+Due to linearity, it is enough to check the statement for the element $g \in \pm G$.
 According to the previous corollary, we have an equality:

 We have that $\chi(h, g) \ne 0 \Leftrightarrow t((h, g)) = a$ or $s((h, g)) = a$.
 Let's consider these two cases: \begin{enumerate} \item $s((h, g)) = a \Leftrightarrow (-1)^{|g|}g^{-1}h = a \Leftrightarrow h = (-1)^{|g|}ga.$ \item $t((h, g)) = a \Leftrightarrow hg^{-1} = a \Leftrightarrow h = ag.$ \end{enumerate} Therefore, we have: $d_{a}(g) = ag - (-1)^{|g|}ga.$ \end{proof}